Harshacse/Delicious/README.md

-This is an assignment done as the part of the curriculum of the course, Database Managaement Systems
+This is an assignment done as the part of the curriculum of the course, Database Management Systems

 The project is named Delicious which acts as a bridge between users and restaurants.